mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ---
-description: A step by step guide to install Maestro in Windows
+description: A step by step guide to installing Maestro on Windows
 ---

 # Windows